Terms of Engagement

 We may refuse to accept payments of sums in cash.

-Confidentiality – any information given to us that might reasonably be expected to be kept in a confidential manner or that you inform us is confidential, will be treated as such.
-Any information or materials given to us will be kept under conditions of normal office security.
+Confidentiality – any information given to us that might reasonably be expected to be kept in

-reasonable restriction on our liability unless you have agreed a different arrangement with us.
+reasonable restriction on our liability unless you have agreed a different arrangement with

-If you make a valid claim against us for a loss arising out of work for which we are legally responsible, and we are unable to meet our liability in full, you may be entitled to claim from the Compensation Fund administered by the Council for Licensed Conveyancers (from whom details can be obtained).
+If you make a valid claim against us for a loss arising out of work for which we are legally responsible, and we are unable to meet our liability in full, you may be entitled to claim from the Compensation Fund administered by the Council For Licensed Conveyancers (from whom

-When we conclude your matter, your file (or a copy) will be retained for a period of 6 (Sale) or 15 years (Purchase) unless we agree a longer period with you.
+Files and Strong Room Storage – When we conclude your matter, your file (or a copy) will be retained for a period of 6 years for sales and 15 years for all to other matters unless we agree a longer period with you.
 We may dispose of the file after that time.
-We presently make no charge for storing your file, but we may charge you for the time we spend if you request its withdrawal from storage.
+We presently make no charge for storing your file but we may charge you for the time we spend if you request its withdrawal from storage.

-If you are unsure or uncertain of any of the procedures throughout the transaction, please do not hesitate to contact the fee earner involved, who will deal with any queries you have immediately.
+If you are unsure or uncertain of any of the procedures throughout the transaction please do not hesitate to contact the fee earner involved, who will deal with any queries you have immediately